jekymin8232/vitalguardai-com/Pre_Audit_VitalGuard_V43.7.md

-**Early codename:** Stealth AI (later changed to Offline AI) This is fundamentally different from on-device AI.
+This is fundamentally different from on-device AI.

 # VitalGuard V4.3.7 Self-Assessment Report